Can cybercriminals hijack your office equipment?

-These risk mitigation actions can include closing un-used communication ports, encrypting hard disk drives and data flow protocols which are designed to help minimize the exposure of networked devices.
-Our expert field engineers can help you take steps to protect your document workflow without compromising the productivity and efficiency of your workforce.
+You can close unused ports, encrypt hard drives, and set up data flow protocols that can help to minimize your exposure to data breaches.
+Our expert field engineers can help you protect your document workflows without compromising the productivity and efficiency of your workforce.

-The Canon imageRUNNER ADVANCE security-by-design build includes measures that prevent tampering by prohibiting the installation or execution of programs without a digital signature applied by Canon.
+The Canon imageRUNNER ADVANCE series is designed with security in mind.
+These devices can prevent tampering by prohibiting the installation or execution of programs without a digital signature applied by Canon.
 The following program-tampering detection functions are in place to counter unknown attacks.*

 Once enabled, the Verify System at Startup function runs a process during startup to verify that tampering of boot code, OS, firmware, and MEAP applications has not occurred.
 If tampering of one of these areas is detected, the system will not start.
 By using the hardware as the “Root of Trust,” enhanced security against software tampering is provided.
 Furthermore, standard cryptographic technologies (hash, digital signature) are used for verification.

 Once enabled, McAfee Embedded Control allows only known programs contained in the dynamic whitelist to be executed on the multifunction printer.
 Any program that is not on the whitelist is considered unauthorized and will not be permitted to execute.
 This helps prevent worms, viruses, spyware, and other malware from compromising the device.
 A log of all prevented executions is available in the Audit Log when Runtime Intrusion Detection is enabled.

 *Note: These features are only available on third-generation Canon imageRUNNER ADVANCE models and must be enabled.
 McAfee Embedded Control requires Unified Firmware Platform (UFP) v3.9.